A lush greenery spritz in any room may make it appear fresh and welcoming. Indoor succulents have grown quite popular in recent years.

 Haworthia fasciata, for example, is an excellent choice for indoor gardeners.
 It’s crucial to get succulents from local nurseries or farmers’ markets if you already have them.
 They’re usually of better quality and are less prone to be overwatered.

-Avoid buying damaged plants from a neighbourhood store.
+Avoid buying damaged plants from a neighborhood store.
 This implies there will be no lumps, scars, bugs, or squishy areas.
 You may gently nudge the leaves to keep them from falling off.

 Make sure you handle it gently, although this is one of the first symptoms that a succulent is being overwatered.
 The leaves have to be stiff, not mushy or squishy.
 Any succulent you see that has been painted should be avoided.